-Looking ahead, the EMB will continue to operate as the foremost platform for seas and oceans strategy and foresight in Europe.
-The Board has built a strong reputation through development of rigorous processes for delivering science policy advice and will continually adapt to the changing landscape for marine science policy.
-The EMB will work with key partner networks to advance marine science and identify emerging challenges and opportunities of societal importance.
+Looking ahead, EMB will continue to operate as the foremost platform for seas and ocean strategy and foresight in Europe.
+EMB has built a strong reputation through development of rigorous processes for delivering science policy advice and through its continuous adaptation in the changing marine science policy landscape.
+EMB will continue to work with key partner networks to advance marine science and identify emerging challenges and opportunities of societal importance.